 Skateboards are the shortest deck there is, and what this board type does best is street and park skating.
 The regular skateboard is also the best option for pulling off ollies and many other skateboarding tricks.

 2. Complete Skateboard vs Custom-built Skateboard?

 A blank vs complete skateboard?
 A blank is pretty much a plain deck — one without graphics whatsoever.
-A complete skateboard is an assembly that comes with every component a skateboard should have.
+In comparison, a complete skateboard is an assembly that comes with every component a skateboard should have.

 The downside to buying a complete is that some companies tend to throw together crappy components.
-The wheels may not spin right, for example.
-And the board may be terrible, snapping after just a couple spins.
+The wheels may be bad quality and may not spin well, for example.
+Or the board may be horrible, snapping after landing just a couple tricks.